kimdoyoung0319/csed312/src/design/project3.md

   /*
     1. Check if current process's SPT has an entry about the faulting page.
     2. If the SPT does not have such SPTE, terminate the malicious user process.
      3. Else, according to the information in the entry, allocate a physical frame which the page would be loaded into.
+This is done with the frame table.
       - If the physical page frame is full, evict a frame by LRU-approximating page replacement algorithm.
+      - Also, find the swap slot by the swap table.
       - Then, modify the evicted page's SPTE so that it now holds the block and sector where the page is evicted.
     4. Load the faulting page into the frame using block_read().